Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA)/Higher Education Emergency Relief Fund II (HEERF II)

 How will I receive this money?

-All emergency grants will be processed through student accounts.
-Emergency grants will be directly deposited into bank accounts for students who are enrolled in direct deposit.
-Students without direct deposit will receive a refund check in the mail.
+Emergency grants will be directly deposited into bank accounts for students who are enrolled in direct deposit (see information above on how to set this up).
+Students without direct deposit will receive a disbursement check in the mail.

 Do I need to repay the money?

-No. Students will not need to repay any money received through this fund.
+No. Students will not need to repay any money received through the HEERF fund.

 Does this funding affect my other financial aid?

-No. This is an emergency grant to help students manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid a student may be eligible to receive.
+No. HEERF programs are emergency grants to help students manage unexpected expenses related to the coronavirus, and it will not have any impact on other financial aid a student may be eligible to receive.

 What if I still have an account balance?

-Any CARES Act funding awarded will be paid to the student directly, and it will not cover any outstanding balances owed to Loyola University Maryland.
+Both the CARES Act and CRRSSA grants will not be applied to the student’s account.
 Any outstanding balance owed to Loyola will remain the responsibility of the student.

 Are Emergency grants taxable?

-For more information, please visit this IRS site - FAQs: Higher Education Emergency Relief Fund and Emergency Financial Aid Grants under the CARES Act.
+For more information, please visit this IRS site - FAQs: Higher Education Emergency Relief Fund and Emergency Financial Aid Grants under the CARES Act (updated March 30, 2021).

-I received an email stating that I was approved for a disbursement, however I have not yet received the check.
+I received an email stating that I was approved for a disbursement, however I have not yet received the check or deposit into my bank account.
 What should I do?

-Checks were mailed via the U.S. Postal Service.
-We understand that there have been some delays in the delivery of these checks.
+Checks are mailed via the U.S. Postal Service.
 If a student received an email confirming their eligibility for an emergency grant and were to receive a disbursement in the form of a check, but have not yet received the check in the mail should contact email@example.com so that other arrangements can be made.